aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

 MQTT is an open standard, ensuring compatibility with a wide range of devices and services.

+| A side note here, most smart cars today communicate with their Cloud using MQTT.
+This is to illustrate how mature and stable the protocol is.

-## 5. Docker for Modularity and Easy Management
+## 4. Docker for Modularity and Easy Management

 Docker simplifies the installation, updating, and maintenance of services like Home Assistant, Mosquitto, and Zigbee2MQTT.